teleprint-me/coinbot/docs/research/model.md

 #### Post-Training Analysis

-Once your model is trained, assess its performance using the test dataset.
+Once our model is trained, assess its performance using the test dataset.
 Compare the predicted outputs with actual data to identify areas for improvement and subsequent iterations.

 ### Neural Network Considerations

-Absolutely, representing each row as an independent feature vector allows you to handle each time step as a unique input.
-You can then feed these vectors into the neural network in batches or sequences, depending on the architecture you're considering.
-Here are a few paths you could take:
+Representing each row as an independent feature vector allows you to handle each time step as a unique input.
+We can then feed these vectors into the neural network in batches or sequences, depending on the architecture we're considering.
+Here are a few paths we could take:

 1. **Feed-forward Neural Network (DNN)**: Use each vector independently to predict the next time step's target.
 This won't capture the sequential nature